A Mero Hajur 3: Cast

-Samragyee RL Shah, Salinman Bania and Salon Basnet were ousted from the film due to shooting schedule but later Salon Basnet came back to film.
-Than Pradeep Khadka was considered to play the lead role but later dropped out of the film.
-Then later Anmol K.C. signed the film with 30 lakhs to 40 lakhs Nepalese rupees making him the most expensive actor in Nepal beating his contemporary Pradeep Khadka and Paul Shah.
-Then Jharana Thapa signed her daughter to play the lead actress Suhana Thapa.
+Samragyee RL Shah, Salinman Bania and Salon Basnet were ousted from the film due to shooting schedule conflicts.
+Salon Basnet later came back to film.
+Pradeep Khadka was considered to play the lead role but later dropped out of the film.
+Anmol K.C. later signed the film with 30 lakhs to 40 lakhs Nepalese rupees making him the most expensive actor in Nepal, beating his contemporaries Pradeep Khadka and Paul Shah.
+Director Jharana Thapa signed her daughter, Suhana Thapa, as lead actress.

 Production

-The film began shooting the film in Pokhara, Nepal on September.
-Release date of the film was announced before film went in production.
-The first look of the film was released in October 2018.
+The film began shooting the film in Pokhara, Nepal in September 2018.
+The release date of the film was announced before film went in production, and the first look of the film was released in October 2018.
 The film widely demanded by the Nepalese audience after the release of the A Mero Hajur 2.

 The film is Suhana Thapa's debut film.